Rangers oust Hurricanes 6-2 in Game 7, reach Eastern finals

 New York coach Gerard Gallant said Sunday he had a group of players who “have a lot of fun and they believe in themselves.”
 They looked as if they were doing plenty of both Monday in capping a second straight comeback win from a multi-game deficit.

-First, they rallied from a 3-1 series deficit to beat Pittsburgh in a seven-game first-round series.
-Then, after falling in an 0-2 hole in this series, New York responded with more resilience to reach the Eastern finals.
+First, they rallied from a 3-1 down to beat Pittsburgh in a seven-game series.
+Then, after falling in an 0-2 hole against Carolina, New York responded with more resilience, even a stubborn refusal to fade out when down.

+Kreider went as far as to throw in a comparison to “cockroaches.”

+“We don’t go away, regardless of the score, regardless of where our game is at,” Kreider said.

+The Rangers also helped by blocking 25 shots in front of him.

+“You’ve got to pay a price to win games in this league, especially against real good teams like that,” Gallant said. ” I love the way our guys are competing and battling.
+I’ve said 100 times this year, we’re not perfect but we find ways to win.”

-Tony DeAngelo finally beat Shesterkin midway through the third period.
-And in a sign of what kind of night it was, the Rangers followed with Chytil’s goal just 40 seconds later to push the margin to 5-1.
+Tony DeAngelo finally beat Shesterkin midway through the third period, only to see the Rangers follow with Chytil’s goal just 40 seconds later to push the margin to 5-1.

 Max Domi also scored a late goal for the Hurricanes.